meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 Our mathematical development follows a natural historical progression that parallels the philosophical journey we have traced.
 Just as our earlier analysis moved from particular insights (Aquinas), through comparative frameworks (Aristotle and Buddhism), toward broader synthesis, our mathematical treatment moves from elementary foundations (Euclidean space), through extensions (projective and conformal geometry), into a comprehensive algebraic framework (Conformal Geometric Algebra).

-This is not only a matter of pedagogy.
 Each mathematical stage reflects a structural feature of temporal experience emphasized in the philosophies we examined:

 * **Euclidean foundations** capture the basic **relational structure** of temporal experience.
 * **Interval algebra** reflects the **directionality** that Aristotle and Aquinas associated with teleology.